Madhukarvsolk/Back_Order_Prediction/README.md

 # Back_Order_Prediction

-A project for Identifying the possibilities for hooking up customers after order is made and supply is shortage.
+An End to End project for Identifying the possibilities for hooking up customers after order is made and supply is shortage.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------